 Find Items To Sell

 My economics class always preached to buy low and sell high.
 I recommend downloading the Amazon Seller app on your phone so you can scan barcodes of products you find to see what they are currently selling for on Amazon.
 The app will tell you the current low price of the product plus the fees you’d pay associated with that item.
-Deduct the cost of the item (and I usually “pad” another $5 on for shipping/packing) from the gross proceeds, and if you’re still in the black, it’s up to you if you want to invest in buying the profit.
+Deduct the cost of the item (and I usually “pad” another $5 on for shipping/packing) from the gross proceeds, and if you’re still in the black, it’s up to you if you want to invest in buying the product.

 If it looks like I will make a profit, I immediately click the “Sell” button within the app to find out if I am eligible to sell that product.
 I learned this the hard way by buying items and then getting home to find out I wasn’t eligible to sell certain brands and within certain categories as a newbie.
 If you can sell the item, this will add the product to your account and saves you a ton of time not having to manually add them later.
 Be sure to tick that you want Amazon to ship and provide customer service for the item if they sell.
 If you forget, you can change it later.